ovavourakis/PKPy/README.md

 Compartment names may be freely chosen, but their type must be one of `"central"`, `"subcutaneous"` and `"peripheral"`.
 If a `"subcutaneous"`-type compartment is present, the boolean flag `"subcutaneous"` must be set to 1, otherwise, it must be set to 0.

 The `"dose"` parameter specifies the administration protocol.
-Specify a numeric dosage amount followed by one of `"continuous"` (for constant administration) or `"bolus"` (for one-time administration at time 0).
-Alternatively, specify a custom dosage protocol as an arbitrary lambda expression containing 'x' (the time variable).
+Specify a numeric dosage amount followed by one of `"continuous"` (for constant administration) or `"bolus"` (for one-time administration at time 0) as a list.
+Alternatively, specify a custom dosage protocol as an arbitrary expression containing 'x' (the time variable) as a string.
 Refer to any `numpy` functions as `np.`.
 For example:

 ```json
 "basic_parameters" : {